k3ssen/GeneratorBundle/Resources/doc/configuration.md

 ## Configuration settings

-Changes are that the defaults of this bundle are not to your liking.
+No configuration is required, but changes are that the defaults of this bundle are not to your liking.
 Perhaps you don't need to be bothered with certain questions for which your answer will always be the same.